vascokk/vascokk.github.com/source/_posts/2012-05-13-erlang-real-time-server-part-1-diameter-server.markdown

 .../apps/diaserver $ ./rebar create template=rtsapp name=diaserver
 ```

-The above are the files needed to make our applications of terms of Erlang/OTP framework.
-The real job (starting diameter server, receieving commands, etc) will be done by a gen_server module, created with the following command:
+The above are the "supplementary" files needed to create our application in terms of Erlang/OTP framework.
+The actual job (starting diameter server, receieving commands, etc) will be done by a gen_server module, created with the following command:

 ``` bash Create gen_server module using template
 .../apps/diaserver $ ./rebar create template=gen_server name=diameter